-You won't note many changes from Windows 8 when you first turn to Windows 8.1 PC.
-The boot process is still fast, Live Tiles still greets you when you log in.
-However, as you continue to walk through, small changes become evident.
-The Tile command in the graphical user interface squares all open windows and shows them in row and column order.
-The Windows Store screen is now also animated, offering regular device reviews.
-Although most of the Start Screen enhancements are based on modern Windows 8-style applications, Microsoft is now now encouraging typical mobile apps to use dynamic tiles instead of only device icons, which will make the Start Screen look a little better.
-Swipe up on the Start Screen opens up the All Apps screen, which provides a sortable list of all installed apps on your computer.
-You can also set it as the primary view when you start the Start Screen, one of the improvements intended to make Windows 8.1 more available to someone who knows how to use a device drawer.
-Such improvements seem to be mainly meant for mobile users; changing the parameters to delete the Start Screen involves diving into screen mode.
+When you first turn to Windows 8.1 PC, you won't notice many changes from Windows 8.
+The boot process is still fast, and the Live Tiles still welcome you when you log in.
+However, as you continue to walk through, subtle improvements are becoming more and more noticeable.
+The Tile command in the graphical user interface squares all open windows and displays them in row and column order.
+The Windows Store screen is also now animated, providing regular device reviews.
+While most of the Start Screen updates are based on current Windows 8-style applications, Microsoft is now allowing traditional mobile apps to use dynamic tiles instead of only system icons, which will make the Start Screen look a little better.
+Swiping up on the Start screen will open the All Apps screen, which includes a list of all installed apps on your device.
+You can also set it as the primary view when you launch the Start Screen, one of the enhancements designed to make Windows 8.1 more accessible to anyone who knows how to use the system drawer.
+Moreover, adjusting the parameters to delete the Start Screen requires diving into screen mode.

 Start button and Snap views

-The very first time you open a laptop on Windows 8.1, you will see the return of an ultra-familiar Start Button.
-Windows 8.1 acts as a portal for flipping between desktop and Start Screen Spaces, and can only appear on the Start Screen if you use a mouse to move to the lower left corner.
-This removes Microsoft's unusual square tip from Windows 8.1, and others will serve as a gentle reminder of how to use Windows.
-Yet it's just a button: Microsoft doesn't put back the standard Windows Start menu.
-Windows 8.1 makes a lot of flexibility around the board.
-You can also select from built-in backgrounds that switch and transform when you click, but there's also the possibility to change the colour theme with a color picker that's a lot more customizable than Windows 8.1 has ever been.
-Yet the true star of the show is the opportunity to use the wallpaper as the backdrop for the Start Display.
-It sounds basic, but it's an easy way to cross the otherwise confusing transition from screen to Start Screen.
-You will also continue clicking on the Windows 8 Continue List.
-You can also check from the Charms for the buttons that appear as you push the cursor to one of the right corners with the mouse or the buttons on the touch screen from the top.
-Windows 8.1 Update introduces an optional magnifying-glass icon to make search features easier.
-It provides a versatile discovery feature for the OS, which can locate not only applications and directories, but also online material and downloadable songs.
-The power button was pretty much concealed until this upgrade.
-Users were expected to go to Settings Charm, simply select Power, then shut down.
+The very first time you open a laptop with Windows 8.1, you can note the return of an ultra-family Start Button which serves as a gateway to flip between the desktop and the Start Screen Spaces, and can only appear on the Start Screen if you use the mouse to move to the lower left corner.
+This will strip Microsoft's odd square tip from Windows 8.1, and others will act as a gentle reminder of how to use Windows.
+Windows 8.1 provides a lot of versatility across the board.
+You can also choose from the built-in backgrounds that turn and transform when you press, and you can also change the color theme with a color picker that is much more flexible.
+Yet the real star of the show is the ability to use wallpaper as a background for the Start Display.
+It seems simple, but it's an easy way to get across the otherwise complicated transition from screen to Start Screen.
+You can also continue to click on the Windows 8 Continue List.
+You can also scan the Charms for buttons that appear when you push the cursor to one of the right corners with the mouse or the buttons on the touch screen from the top.
+Windows 8.1 Update adds an optional magnifying glass icon to make search features easier.
+It offers a flexible discovery feature for the OS that can find not only applications and files, but also online content and downloadable songs.
+Before this update, the power button was pretty much covered.
+Users were supposed to go to Settings Charm, simply select Control, and then shut down.

 Side-By-Side Apps are more useful

-Some of our key updates to Windows 8.1 is the opportunity to arrange Windows 8.1-style applications in screenshots.
-By example, if you select a switch from a website, you 're going to be thrown into a 50/50 view of your existing app and the one you 're opened, Internet Explorer next to Mail.
-Of example, whether you open an image from an email or somewhere else, the view offers a bit more room to the photo itself.
-Any app can have multiple windows and can be spread through multiple displays.
-If you've ever had applications snapped and you're waiting to open a new one, Windows 8.1 can ask you to use a floating one tile to pick the location where the app will be snapped.
-The moving tile also bounces from one hand to the other to show that you can put it.
-It's a cool touch.
-Such new views, which let Windows 8.1 users pick how much of the device makes up a snapped portion of the whole screen, include a move to make multiple applications snap alongside each other.
-Small tablets can only be divided equally, but a 27-inch display can accommodate up to four devices side by side.
-You can also use Miracast-compatible displays to drag and drop devices between devices.
-Windows 8.1 style apps are much more accessible in this mode, particularly when you combine them with conventional mobile apps.
-When you're a big mobile fan, this makes Windows 8.1-style applications more convenient to grab with other features.
+One of Windows 8.1 main updates is the opportunity to set up Windows 8.1-style apps in screenshots, for instance, if you pick a switch from a website, you will be thrown into the 50/50 view of your current app and the one you're opening, when you open a picture from an email or somewhere else, the view gives a little more space for the photo itself.
+Any app can have multiple windows and can be distributed around multiple screens.
+If you've ever had apps snapped and you're waiting to open a new one, Windows 8.1 will ask you to use a single floating tile to select the place where the program will be snapped.
+The shifting tile bounces from one side to the other to demonstrate that you can put it on.
+These new views allow Windows 8.1 users to select how much of the system makes up a snapped part of the entire screen, including a step to make several applications snap alongside each other.
+Small tablets can only be split equally, but a 27-inch panel can handle up to four devices side-by-side.
+You can also drag and drop devices between devices using Miracast-compatible displays.
+Windows 8.1 style apps are much more accessible in this mode, particularly when you combine them with traditional mobile apps.
+When you're a big smartphone user, this makes Windows 8.1-style apps more easy to use with other features.

 Pin Modern Apps to the Taskbar

-The Windows 8.1 Store software is now added to the taskbar by default, so it makes great sense for all the computers that can now boot to the desktop screen.
-Users can also add any shop device to the mobile taskbar currently.
-Luckily, those who don't really like modernity will uninstall the functionality in the Taskbar Properties window.
+Windows 8.1 Store software is now being introduced to the taskbar by default, so it makes perfect sense for all devices that can now boot to the desktop screen.
+Users may also connect any of the store devices to the smartphone taskbar at the moment.
+Luckily, those who don't really like modernity can disable the feature in the Taskbar Properties pane.
 A similar new taskbar function is that this device can now appear when a desktop or laptop user pushes the cursor to the bottom of the screen, even when in a modern app.
 Some of the main goals of the redesign is to bring two cultures together; the old world and the new one, and nothing could be more delightful than seeing a modern app's button on.
 The Upgrade attaches the Store button to the taskbar, to expand a fusion of the two device styles, which is something that will satisfy the Store device creators.
 However, that may have the effect of confounding mobile users who may assume that the Taskbar button would open the desktop app, when it's just shunting them into the current app environment.
 Trying to compensate for this is another update in Update: the Taskbar will now appear if you move the mouse to the bottom of the screen in a modern device.
 It involves the Start screen itself.
 This is a good task-switching option, but additional buttons will make for a cluttered screen and often run into the app's own user controls.
 In the case of Start, it's All Apps button politely slides away after a pause.

 Bing smart Search

-Bing Smart Search was conceived for Windows 8.1 from ground up.
-It's a new way of finding encounters.
-Simply click or type from the start screen and Intelligent Search would find what you need, whether it's a folder on your Mac, a cloud-based photo archive, your favorite device or a website.
-Intelligent Search is the first user app fully personalized to all categories.
-The web displays let you see at-a-glance what the web page is like behind and quest and a quick finger swipe allows search app-like to the maximum.
-You can see a rich visual overview of the most important details from around the site and applications for common searches, making Smart Search the ideal accompaniment for your latest Windows phone.
-Enhancements include doing more natural searching.
-For examples, if you don't know where to go to find new Windows applications, you can check for "get windows apps" where Smart Search will be highlighting the Windows Store.
+Bing Smart Search was planned for Windows 8.1 from the ground up and is a different way to locate encounters.
+Just click or type from the Start screen and Intelligent Search will find what you need, whether it's a folder on your Mac, a cloud-based photo archive, your favorite laptop, or a website.
+Intelligent Search is the first completely customized software for all types of users.
+The web displays allow you to view at-a-glance what the web page is like behind and on the hunt, and a quick finger swipe allows the app to be searched as much as possible.
+You will see a rich visual summary of the most relevant information from across the web and popular search applications, making Smart Search the perfect companion for your new Windows phone.
+Enhancements include doing more natural searching, for examples, if you don't know where to go to find new Windows applications, you can check for "get windows apps" where Smart Search will be highlighting the Windows Store.
 Bing Search has taken over some of the most common roles users do in Windows 8.1 to get Smart Search results focused over knowing the natural language.
 Bing also did some work to enhance common spelling errors in the Smart Search bar and to demonstrate more applications that may be relevant to your search.

 The powerful OneDrive Sync and Internet Explorer

 Microsoft ties the architectural updates and functionality to a new range of built-in app upgrades, based more than ever on OneDrive.
 Microsoft's cloud-based operating network is still running Windows 8.1 this time around.
-The sync system is integrated directly into, and Microsoft has made some clever changes to the way files are linked to Windows 8.1 PCs.
+The sync system is integrated directly as Microsoft has made some clever changes to the way files are linked to Windows 8.1 PCs.
 Instead of dragging the entire OneDrive storage to a local PC, the icons are loaded, and only basic information is needed to define the file.
 When you open the tab, it will be downloaded on-site.
-You can also set up directories and files to be entirely copied so that they are accessible offline, or even set up an whole OneDrive instance to live offline on your Desktop.
+You can also set up directories and files to be entirely copied so that they are accessible offline, or even set up a whole OneDrive instance to live offline on your Desktop.
 The end result is that all of your preferences, files, and software are saved in OneDrive.
-This makes it extremely easy to sign in to every other Windows 8.1 PC and start loading applications and documents as though it were your own phone.
-As so many things about Windows 8.1, sync sounds like a clever upgrade, but it's one of the greatest changes to Windows 8.1.
-Microsoft is now using its cloud-sync platform to boost Internet Explorer.
-Internet Explorer allows limitless tabs and transfers them to the edge to make them easy to access on a smaller Windows 8.1 tablet.
+This makes it extremely easy to sign in to every other Windows 8.1 PC and start loading applications and documents as though it is your own phone.
+Microsoft is now using its cloud-sync platform to boost Internet Explorer that allows limitless tabs and transfers them to the edge to make them easy to access on a smaller Windows 8.1 tablet.
 It's a lot quicker and more natural, and you can even share tabs between Windows 8.1 devices alongside preferences and history.
 Microsoft has now allowed WebGL compatibility for Internet Explorer, enabling developers to target a web browser for strong web-based games.
 The Reading View alternative increases the readability of the sites and helps you to save them for later viewing.
 The ability of Internet Explorer to identify contact information helps you to easily dial from web sites using applications like Skype.
-Some of these updates are perfect for the touch-friendly Internet Explorer, too.
+Some of these updates are perfect for the touch-friendly Internet Explorer.

 Useful apps for communication